madaankirti/A4/README.md

 - Graphical visualization of the network
 - Support for dynamic topology changes
 - Use of advanced or additional routing metrics
+## Design Decisions
+### Algorithm Implementation Choices:
+#### DVR Implementation:
+- Used Bellman-Ford algorithm for its simplicity in distributed environments
+- Chose to update all nodes simultaneously in each iteration (simulating parallel updates)
+- Maintained separate distance and nextHop tables for clarity